Matin-python/Face-recognition/README.md

 3. Opens the webcam feed.
 4. Detects faces in each frame.
 5. Compares detected faces against known encodings.
-6. Finds the closest match using face distance.
+6. Calculates face distances and finds the closest match.
-7. Draws a bounding box and displays the person's name.
+7. Draws a bounding box and displays the detected person's name.

 ## Example Output